Nathan-Weatherly/ForexRL/README.md

 Rewards:

- - Reward is the pip change in portfolio value from previous timestep
+ - Reward is the pip change in portfolio value (avg of bid/ask) from previous timestep
  - Portfolio value is measured in USD
  - Initial portfolio value for each episode is 100,000 USD or 1 Lot of USD/CHF
  - Formula: (current portfolio value)/(previous portfolio value) * 10,000